What Are The 10 Most Common Furnace Problems

 Surviving the freezing winter season in Severna Park is intolerable without an effective heating system to cool down your home.
-So, if your furnace unit is demanding frequent repairs, it is better to call experts for an HVAC tune-up in Severna Park to avoid any significant breakdowns.
+So, if your furnace unit is demanding frequent repairs, it is better to call experts for an HVAC tune-up in Severna Park, MD to avoid any significant breakdowns.

 Some Common Furnace Issues That Many Homeowners Face

 Below are some of the most prevalent issues your furnace might face over time.

 - Dirty or Clogged Air Filters: A clogged or dirty air filter is a prevalent cause of furnace breakdown.
 So to avoid this issue, it is prudent to get the air filters changed every three months or as per the manufacturer’s instructions.

 - Thermostat Issues: One easy solution is to ensure that your furnace thermostat (which controls the temperature in your house) remains turned on and that the inside is clean and set to the right temperature.
 If the problem persists, it could indicate something more severe.

 - Refrigerant Leaks: When the furnace’s refrigerant leaks, the machine will stop working adequately, causing temperature changes.
 Since the degree of the leak affects the cost of repair, it is better to have it inspected out once a year by competent HVAC contractors in Severna Park.

 - Drainage: Like the furnace air filters, usually, the drain line also gets clogged with trash, dust, and lint.
 The drain pan will fill up if it becomes obstructed, and water will pour out, potentially causing damage to the heating system or whatever remains situated near the pan.